aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 print(f'Here prod is equal to {prod}.')
 ```

 Here we get two different outputs.
 Outside of the function, we have defined the global variable `prod` and assigned it the value $3$.
 But inside of the function, we re-use the name `prod` to store the product of `a` and `b`.
 By doing so, we are creating a new variable `prod` that is qualified as a *local variable*.
-This variable only exists inside the function and when it is addressed by name in the function, it has *priority* over the global variable.
+This variable only exists inside of the function and when it is addressed by name in the function, it has *priority* over the global variable.
 The global variable will therefore not be changed by any statement in the function.
 You must be very careful with the usage of global variables, it's very easy to be confused about what you are doing if you or another programmer later introduces a local variable with the same name in a function.
 Usually, it is recommended to avoid using global variables or to really keep their numbers to a strict minimum.

 NB: there is a way to freely use global variables within the scope of a function; it requires the usage of the `global` keyword associated with a variable.
 But we won't document this feature as we discourage you to use it in the context of this course.